rajeshvkothari/oom/GIN_README_2508.md

     $ sudo apt install socat
     $ sudo chmod -R 777 /etc/rancher/k3s

-	# Create file named registries.yaml on this (/etc/rancher/k3s/) location and add following content to it.
+	# Create a file named registries.yaml on this (/etc/rancher/k3s/) location and add the following content to it.
       mirrors:
        "172.31.27.186:5000":
           endpoint: